rudymatela/conjure/README.md

 Take for example a function `duplicates :: Eq a => [a] -> [a]` that should return the duplicate elements in a list without repetitions.

+We will first try to use a partial definition to arrive at an appropriate result.
+Then we'll see how to use [`conjureFromSpec`].

 Let's start with the primitives: